vatnz-dev/sops/docs/aerodromes/Class-C/nzqn.md

 ### Taxiing

-If ground is online taxi insturctions will be issued by them, otherwise it is delegated to Tower when ground is offline.
+If Ground is online taxi instructions will be issued by them, otherwise it is delegated to Tower.

 ### Use of Holding Points